Varieties of Arabic

-The varieties (or dialects or vernacular languages) of Arabic, a Semitic language within the Afroasiatic family originating in the Arabian Peninsula, are the linguistic systems that Arabic speakers speak natively.
+Varieties of Arabic (or dialects or vernaculars) are the linguistic systems that Arabic speakers speak natively.
+Arabic is a Semitic language within the Afroasiatic family that originated in the Arabian Peninsula.
 There are considerable variations from region to region, with degrees of mutual intelligibility that are often related to geographical distance and some that are mutually unintelligible.
 Many aspects of the variability attested to in these modern variants can be found in the ancient Arabic dialects in the peninsula.
-Likewise, many of the features that characterize (or distinguish) the various modern variants can be attributed to the original settler dialects.
-Some organizations, such as SIL International, consider these approximately 30 different varieties to be different languages, while others, such as the Library of Congress, consider them all to be dialects of Arabic.
+Likewise, many of the features that characterize (or distinguish) the various modern variants can be attributed to the original settler dialects as well as local native languages and dialects.
+Some organizations, such as SIL International, consider these approximately 30 different varieties to be separate languages, while others, such as the Library of Congress, consider them all to be dialects of Arabic.